-“Deus lo volt” was the war cry of the First Crusade of Christianity in the year 1069.
-From this cry and this crusade was born the religious and military order of the Temple: the knights-monks that have generated so much literature and history.
+“God forbid,” was the war cry of the First Crusade of Christendom in 1069.
+From this cry and this crusade was born the religious and military order of the Temple: the knight-monks who have generated so much literature and history.

-Two religious military orders, first that of the Templars and then that of the Hospitallers, dominated the history of the lands surrounding the “Torre del Codina” for six centuries.
+Two religious military orders, first the Templars and then the Hospitallers, dominated for six centuries the history of the lands surrounding the “Torre del Codina”.

-In 1181 King Alfonso the Troubadour handed them the term of Montornés and Mas de Bondia, and in 1269 the economic strength of the ‘Comanda’ from Granyena allowed them to buy from Saura de Ponts, Madame del Talladell, the castle and term of the Talladell “with all the inhabitants, terms and rights”.
-Such was the power of the order that during the Middle Ages the best lands of the term of Tàrrega were their property.
-The entire Ondara map within the term of Tàrrega was called “La Plana de Granyena”.
+In 1181 King Alfonso the Troubadour gave them the town of Montornés and Mas de Bondia, and in 1269 the economic power of the Order of Granyena allowed them to buy from Saura de Ponts, Lady of Talladell, the Castle and the whole district of Talladell “with all the inhabitants, terms and rights”.
+Such was the power of the order that during the Middle Ages, the best lands in the district of Tàrrega were their property.
+The whole plain of the Ondara within the municipality of Tàrrega was called “La Plana de Granyena”.

-The Temple order functioned as a multinational of the 21st century.
-To achieve their foundational objective, which was the conquest of the Temple and the Sacred Sites of Jerusalem, they established an international network of “Comandes” with properties, businesses and jurisdictions that dominated economic, financial and commercial transactions, as well as technology, the knowledge, transportation, and they had a regular army and a powerful maritime fleet.
+The Temple Order functioned as a multinational today.
+To achieve their founding goal, which was the conquest of the Temple and the Holy Places of Jerusalem, they established an international network of branches, called “Orders,” linked to property, business, and jurisdictions that dominated economic, financial, and commercial transactions. as well as the technology, the knowledge, the transport, and in addition they counted on a fixed armed army and a powerful marine fleet.

-The nobility of the medieval era and the traditional church, began to fear the wealth and power of the order, and in 1312 the Pope of Rome dissolved the order and its main leaders were imprisoned.
+The nobility of the Middle Ages and the traditional church began to fear the wealth and power of order.
+In 1312 the pope of Rome dissolved the order and its main leaders were imprisoned.

-The influence of the Order of the Hospitallers fell into decline when Napoleon occupied and conquered the island of Malta in 1798.
-In our country, the Confiscation of Religious Assets Act of the 1830s made goods and properties pass into private hands.
+The influence of the Order of Hospitallers declined when Napoleon occupied and conquered the island of Malta in 1798.
+In our country, the Confiscation of Religious Property Act of the 1830s meant that religious goods and property passed into private hands.

-Here you can visit a virtual view of this beautiful, unique and unknown “Espacio natural Protegido de Granyena”
+Here you can visit a virtual view of this beautiful, unique and unknown“Granyena Protected Natural Area”

 La Torre del Codina